How to make a herbaceous border look amazing

 And although I don’t think it’s in my nature to achieve that level of perfection in my borders, I thought these tips were useful for borders in any garden.
 I shall definitely be trying them.

 Paul and Frances Moskovits open for the National Garden Scheme, usually in July.
 Look for ‘Ouden’ near Faversham in the National Garden Scheme Find a Garden page.
-In 2021, they’re opening for 2 days in July.

 What is a herbaceous border?

 It’s a mixed border of plants.
 Most don’t have woody stems.
 Roses and shrubs – which do have woody stems – can also be found in a herbaceous border, but most of the plants will be annuals or perennials.
 Some die back in the winter and go underground.
+See perennials made simple to find out more about good perennial plants for your border.

 The term ‘herbaceous border’ has come to mean a carefully planned, long border, which is often the showpiece of the garden.